Love Letters

 According to a quick internet search, the Baptist Press for example, states that “while the average home in America has three or four bibles in it, more than half of Americas read little or none of the Bible.
 Less than a quarter of those who have ever read a Bible have a systematic plan for reading Scripture each day.
 And a third of Americans never pick it up on their own.”

 As for me, since becoming a Christian, I’ve read through the Bible three times, studied the gospels several times, done various Bible studies, either in a group setting or on my own.
-This year I started something new by first listening to an audio Bible app on my phone and then reading the corresponding chapter in my Bible.
-I then study the Bible notes.
+In December 2022, I started a new Bible chapter-by-chapter Bible study by listening to an audio Bible app on my phone, reading the corresponding chapter in my Bible, and then studying the Bible notes.
 My goal has been to do this daily.
-I haven’t always met my goal but I do most days.
-This type of study does take a lot longer though, but that’s ok.
-It’ll take me a lot longer than just one year, probably more like three years, but that’s just fine.
+I haven’t always met my goal but I do most days and while it’s going to be a long while before I finish this Bible study, it’s been such a blessing to me.

-I also haven’t always studied my Bible.
-There’s been more times than I care to remember when I haven’t been actively studying my Bible in one way or another.
-But, I decided a while back that there’s no good reason why a Christian should not actively be in some type of Bible study.
+Truth be told, I haven’t always studied my Bible.
+There’s been more times than I care to remember when I haven’t been actively studying my Bible.
+Thankfully, I was convicted a while back, by the grace of God, that there’s no good reason why a Christian should not be actively involved in some type of daily Bible study.

 So,

-I think the point I want to make is that reading and studying the Bible is a huge part of being a Christian.
-It’s one of the best ways for Christians to know Him and to know His will in our lives.
+The point I want to emphasize is that studying the Bible goes hand in hand with being a Christian.
+It’s one of the best ways for us to know Him more and to know His will in our lives.
 It’s rich in meaning, instructions, and warnings.
 It also helps us make sense of some of the things we see going on in the world today.
 No matter how dark the days may seem, His word assures us that we, who are called by His name, have a hope and a future in Him.

-So, the Bible really is like a collection of
+I do believe that the Bible really is like a collection of “love letters.”
+It’s about,

 the amazing love of God,